Want to Reschedule your CMA exam dates?

 If you are calling, it’s important to note that their offices are open Monday through Saturday.

 Should you need to reschedule your exam due to a more last minute scenario and it is 30 days or less until your exam, you will be charged a $50 fee.

-You cannot cancel or reschedule your exam within 72 hours of your testing date though.
+You cannot cancel or reschedule your exam within 72 hours of your CMA exam date though.
 If you do so, it will be considered a No Show and you will lose your entire payment.

-Speaking of cancellations, you are technically able to cancel your exam date, but to not lose your money you must take the exam within the same testing window.
+Speaking of cancellations, you are technically able to cancel your CMA exam dates, but to not lose your money you must take the exam within the same testing window.
 Essentially, a cancellation is just a longer winded form of rescheduling.

 Exam Extensions or Retaking the Exam

 Life happens, but unfortunately there is no wiggle room to reschedule your exam to a new testing window.
 Once you book your exam it must be completed within that testing window, otherwise you will lose out financially.